Skip to main content

 What Defines a Peptide in a Regulatory Context?

 From a scientific and regulatory perspective, the term “peptide” has a specific definition that distinguishes it from larger protein molecules.
-Generally, regulatory agencies classify a peptide as a polymer of with a chain length of 40 amino acids or fewer.
+Generally, regulatory agencies classify a peptide as a polymer of amino acids with a chain length of 40 amino acids or fewer.
 This size distinction is meaningful.

 Peptides are large enough to carry highly specific biological information, yet small enough to be synthesized chemically in a laboratory.
 This dual nature ∞ being both complex biological messengers and manufacturable chemical entities ∞ places them at a unique crossroads of regulation, borrowing principles from the oversight of both small-molecule drugs and larger biologic therapies like monoclonal antibodies.